Is Zakopane Worth Visiting? Pros, Cons & Top Tips (2025)

 Cons – Things to Consider When Visiting Zakopane

-3. Weather Can Be Unpredictable
+5. Weather Conditions Can Be Unpredictable and Harsh

 When to Visit Zakopane